LogicUI/favourite-restaurant/readme.md

 users can invite their friends to on the collection via email via updates to their collections in real time without page refresh (basically sockets) https://www.tutorialspoint.com/unix_sockets/what_is_socket.html

-cms that handles image upload edit of data adding new content like products

-### bonus todo

-3rd party login with ouath google, facebook